Examples of contact mapping classes of infinite order in all dimensions: Preliminaries

 \section{Preliminaries}

-In \Cref{SubSecProdDoubleLiouvDomWithCircle} we describe how, given a Liouville domain $W$, one can naturally construct an explicit Liouville manifold having $\doubleW\times\cercle$ as convex boundary, as well as contactomorphisms of the latter; this will then be used in the case of Weinstein domains in the proof of \Cref{ThmMain}. \\ \Cref{SubSecFamLegBases} describes a simple invariant, of homotopical nature, for (contact-isotopy classes of) contactomorphisms, introducing the notion of \emph{families of Lagrangian basis}.
-This invariant will then be used especially in the case of stably trivial contact structures.
+In \Cref{SubSecProdDoubleLiouvDomWithCircle} we describe how, given a Liouville domain $W$, one can naturally construct an explicit Liouville manifold having $\doubleW\times\cercle$ as convex boundary, as well as contactomorphisms of the latter; this will then be used in the case of Weinstein domains in the proof of \Cref{ThmMain}. \\ \Cref{SubSecFamLegBases} introduces a simple invariant of homotopical nature for contact isotopy (actually, formal contact isotopy) classes of contactomorphisms, namely \emph{families of Lagrangian frames}.